Dark Ages: Peeling Back the Curtain

 Here you go.

-19 responses to “Dark Ages: Peeling Back the Curtain”
+19 thoughts on “Dark Ages: Peeling Back the Curtain”

 She owes this Ismaelite doctor her life, perhaps even a Life Boon.
 I wonder how that might play out?